 Career opportunities differ for MHA and MPH graduates.
 While both programs can lead to leadership opportunities, MPH graduates apply their skills to the public or private health sector.
 Positions typically require planning, researching, and implementing healthcare programs or processes.
 Graduates commonly work in federal, state, or local government agencies; military organizations; health clinics and departments; health agencies; or community organizations, including nonprofits.
 No matter their job title, MPH graduates are community advocates who work with groups and individuals to improve health outcomes.
 Their policies, educational programs, and research help to prevent illness, the spread of disease, bioterrorism, and epidemics.

 MHA degree holders typically pursue roles in hospitals or other healthcare institutions.
 These professionals generally manage entire hospitals or specific departments in an organization and take on administrative duties related to public relations, policy implementation, HR, and finance.
 With the MHA, these healthcare professionals can advance to top-level positions, such as CEO.

 MHA vs. MPH: Which Is Right for You?

 If you have a passion for helping communities and populations improve their health through the prevention of disease, a master’s in public health could be the right choice.
-A career in public health means working with the public to prevent and find solutions to the outbreak of illnesses.
+A career in public health means working with the public to prevent and find solutions for the outbreak of illnesses.

 If your interest lies in administration and management in the healthcare system itself, a master’s in health administration may be a better fit.
-An MHA program prepares healthcare professionals with the skills needed to operate a healthcare organization in a leadership role.
-Explore how an online Master of Health Administration from Maryville University can equip you with the leadership skills you need to manage teams, impact patient outcomes, and make decisions that can improve the current healthcare structure.
+The MHA program prepares healthcare professionals with the skills needed to operate a healthcare organization in a leadership role.
+Explore how the online Master of Health Administration from Maryville University can equip you with the leadership skills you need to manage teams, impact patient outcomes, and make decisions that can improve the current healthcare structure.